CloudBindle/provision_bindle/README.md

 This will likely grow to include youxia and all other infrastructure used specifically by pancancer.
 The result is a host that can be used to create new SeqWare images with pancancer workflows pre-installed.

+###Setting up the architecture-setup server
+For AWS, use an m3.large, with Ubuntu 12.04.
+You will need an 8 GB root partition.

 ###Sets up the following on the desired node(s)

 * [Bindle](https://github.com/CloudBindle/Bindle)